-A. STEM figures have appropriate markup that indicates that the image is a figure.
-N/A Additional Information: B. STEM graphs have appropriate markup that indicates that the image is a graph.
-N/A
+A. STEM figures have appropriate markup that N/A indicates that the image is a figure.
+Additio onal Information: No STEM content found within text. В. STEM graphs have appropriate markup that N/A indicates that the image is a graph.
+Additio onal Information: No STEM content found within text.
+C. STEM equations have appropriate markup N/A that indicates that the image is an equation.
+Additio onal Information: No STEM content found within text.
+D. STEM tables have appropriate markup that N/A indicates the image is a table.
+Additio onal Information: No STEM content found within text.
+E. STEM figures have appropriate notation N/A markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
+Additio onal Information: No STEM content found within text.
+F. STEM graphs have appropriate notation N/A markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.

-Additional Information:

-C. STEM equations have appropriate markup that indicates that the image is an equation.
-N/A

-Additional Information:

-D. STEM tables have appropriate markup that indicates the image is a table.
-N/A

-Additional Information:

-E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A

-Additional Information:

-F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A

-Additional Information:
+Additional Information: No STEM content found within text.
 G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A

-Additional Information:
+N/A Additional Information: No STEM content found within text.
 H. Assistive technology used can access the content from the STEM tables.
-N/A

-Additional Information:
+N/A Additional Information: No STEM content found within text.